nicholas-mn/nich.dk/content/posts/hosting-my-own-mox-mail-server.md

 Luckily, this is not the case!
 You can just use the subdomain to connect to IMAP and SMTP, and still get an email with your domain without a subdomain like so: _example@example.com_.

-You just need to add the appropriate DNS entries, which I will do in this
+You just need to add the appropriate DNS entries, which I will do later in this post.

 You can also use your subdomain if you want to.